orchidsoftware/orchid.software/docs/en/docs/testing.md

     ]);
 ```

+> Note.
+If your action relies on GET parameters, for example for action `/admin/orders/approve?order=1`, then this value must also be set, using method `parameters`.

 Most likely, your routes are closed from guests and are available only for users.
 You need to call the `actingAs` method passing the user to log in.

 ```php